Azure-Samples/communication-services-javascript-quickstarts/join-calling-to-teams-meeting/README.md

 ---

-# Add Chat to your Application
+# Join a Teams meeting call

 For full instructions on how to build this code sample from scratch, look at [Quickstart: Join your calling app to a Teams meeting](https://docs.microsoft.com/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-interop?pivots=platform-web)